The Cars: Early years

-Before forming The Cars, members of the band performed together in several different groups.
-Ric Ocasek and Benjamin Orr met in Cleveland, Ohio in the 1960s after Ocasek saw Orr performing with his band the Grasshoppers on The Big 5 Show, a local musical variety program.
-The two were members of various bands in Columbus, Ohio and Ann Arbor, Michigan, before moving to Boston in the early 1970s.
-In Boston Ocasek and Orr, along with lead guitarist Jas Goodkind, formed a Crosby, Stills and Nash-style folk rock band called Milkwood.
-In 1972 they released an album titled How's the Weather through Paramount Records that failed to chart.
+Before forming The Cars, the band's members performed together in several groups.
+Ric Ocasek and Benjamin Orr met in Cleveland, Ohio, in the 1960s after Ocasek saw Orr performing with his band, the Grasshoppers, on The Big 5 Show, a local musical variety program.
+The two were members of various bands in Columbus, Ohio, and Ann Arbor, Michigan, before moving to Boston in the early 1970s.
+In Boston, Ocasek and Orr, along with lead guitarist Jas Goodkind, formed a Crosby, Stills and Nash-style folk rock band called Milkwood.
+In 1972, they released an album titled How's the Weather through Paramount Records that failed to chart.

 After Milkwood, Ocasek and Orr formed the group Richard and the Rabbits, a name suggested by Jonathan Richman.
 The band included Greg Hawkes, who had studied at the Berklee School of Music and had played saxophone on Milkwood's album.
 Hawkes left to tour with Martin Mull and His Fabulous Furniture, a musical comedy act in which Mull played a variety of instruments.
 Ocasek and Orr then performed as an acoustic duo called Ocasek and Orr at the Idler Coffeehouse in Cambridge, Massachusetts.
 Some of the songs they played became early Cars songs.

 Ocasek and Orr later teamed with guitarist Elliot Easton (who had also studied at Berklee) in the band Cap'n Swing.
 The band also featured drummer Glenn Evans, later followed by Kevin Robichaud, Danny Schliftman on keyboard, and Todd Roberto on bass, whose jazzy playing clashed with Ocasek's preference for a rock-and-roll sound.
 Orr was the lead vocalist and did not play an instrument.
 Cap'n Swing soon came to the attention of WBCN disc jockey Maxanne Sartori, who began playing songs from their demo tape on her show.

-After being rejected by several record labels, Ocasek fired the bass player, keyboardist and drummer and resolved to form a band better fitting his style of writing.
-Orr took bass guitar and Robichaud was replaced by David Robinson, best known for his career with the Modern Lovers and DMZ.
-Robinson, whose sense of fashion exerted a strong influence on the band's image, suggested the band's new name, the Cars.
+After being rejected by several record labels, Ocasek fired the bass player, keyboardist, and drummer and resolved to form a band better fitting his style of writing.
+Orr took bass guitar, and Robichaud was replaced by David Robinson, best known for his career with the Modern Lovers and DMZ.
+Robinson, whose sense of fashion strongly influenced the band's image, suggested the band's new name, the Cars.
 The band was formed in 1976.